 I attended the Southern Columbia Area School District in Catawissa, PA where I graduated with honors in 2001.
 I then attended the Bloomsburg University of Pennsylvania in Bloomsburg, PA for 4 years where I received a B.S. in Physics in 2005 and graduated with highest honors in the College of Science and Technology.

 After undergrad, I worked in the residential heating and cooling industry for one year where I designed, installed, and maintained heating and cooling systems.
 I then attended Stony Brook University in Stony Brook, NY for graduate school.
 I graduated with a Ph.D. in Physics in 2011 under the supervision of Michal Simon and Sebastien Lepine.
 My first postdoctoral appointment was a fellowship in the Department of Galaxies and Cosmology at the Max-Planck-Institute for Astronomy in Heidelberg, Germany with Tom Herbst.
 After three years in Heidelberg, I was awarded a NASA Postdoctoral Program Fellowship and moved to California to work with Tom Greene at the NASA Ames Research Center.
+I then took a staff scientist position at the NASA Exoplanet Science Institute at Caltech in Pasadena, California.
+I am currently a Research Astrophysicist at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 See my Research page and CV for more information regarding my specific projects at each institution.